 What doesn't fit here: an online booking system, more than one location, team profiles, a blog, bilingual content.
 If someone sells you a 10-person clinic website for 4,000 PLN, they'll either use a ready-made template (and you'll look like a 5-minute version of your competitor), or they'll cut corners on compliance, or both.

 A full clinic website, 8-25 subpages.
 Doctor profiles with Google reviews, local SEO, medical schema.org, blog, optional bilingual content.
-GDPR-by-design in the advanced variant, WCAG 2.2 AA with a conformance report (European Accessibility Act).
+GDPR-by-design in the advanced variant, WCAG 2.1 AA with a conformance report (harmonised standard EN 301 549, the operational EAA requirement; WCAG 2.2 as the recommended forward direction).
 Hosting included for 12 months.

 What doesn't fit here: a 24/7 online booking system, SMS reminders, EHR integration.
 That's left for phase two.